Measuring Human Perception to Improve Open Set Recognition: Related Work

-More recent OSR approaches have utilized deep learning in some capacity.
 OpenMax~\cite{Bendale_2016_CVPR} was the first OSR classifier that could be trained with a deep neural network, adapting EVT concepts to the activation patterns in the penultimate layer to perform OSR.
-Extending OpenMax, Generative OpenMax~\cite{g_openmax} trains a deep network with unknown data synthesized from a generating network to inform the model on what could potentially be unknown.
+Extending OpenMax, Generative OpenMax~\cite{g_openmax} trains a deep network with synthesized unknown data.
 Similarly, Counterfactual Images for Open Set Recognition (OSRCI)~\cite{Neal_2018_ECCV} uses a Generative Adversarial Network (GAN) to generate unknown images that are close to the training images but technically do not belong to any training class.
-Class Reconstruction Learning for Open Set Recognition (CROSR)~\cite{crosr} utilizes latent representations for reconstruction to improve performance on unknown samples while not harming the performance on known samples.
+Class Reconstruction Learning for Open Set Recognition (CROSR)~\cite{crosr} utilizes latent representations for reconstruction to improve performance on unknown samples.
 The Class Conditioned Auto-Encoder for Open Set Recognition (C2AE)~\cite{c2ae} divides the training procedure into two sub-tasks, closed set classification and open set identification, and uses EVT to find a threshold for filtering unknown samples.
 Class Anchor Clustering for Open Set Recognition (CAC-OSR)~\cite{cacosr} uses a distance-based loss function that forces known classes to form tight clusters around anchored class-dependent centers.
-Finally, Multi-Task OSR~\cite{multi-task-osr} combines a classifier and a decoder network with a shared feature extractor network within a multi-task learning framework for OSR.
+Multi-Task OSR~\cite{multi-task-osr} combines a classifier and a decoder network with a shared feature extractor network within a multi-task learning framework for OSR.

+Outlier Exposure (OE) is another strategy for OSR, where outlier data is provided to the model during the training process so it can generalize and ideally detect unknown samples.
+It is possible to leverage outlier samples to improve anomaly detection by training anomaly detectors against an auxiliary dataset of outliers~\cite{Deep_Anomaly_Detection_with_Outlier_Exposure}.
+Dhamija et al.~\cite{Reducing_Network_Agnostophobia} introduced a new evaluation metric that focuses on comparing the performance of multiple approaches in scenarios where unknowns are presented and proposed novel losses that are designed to maximize entropy for unknown inputs.
+Kong and Ramanan~\cite{openGAN} introduced OpenGAN, which augments training outliers with fake unknown data synthesized by a generator trained to fool the discriminator.